ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     /**
      * Head of the wait queue, lazily initialized.
 Except for initialization, it is modified only via method setHead.
+     * Tail of the wait queue, lazily initialized.
+Modified only via method enq to add new wait node.
      * Note: If head exists, its waitStatus is guaranteed not to be CANCELLED.
      */
     private transient volatile Node head;

-    /**
-     * Tail of the wait queue, lazily initialized.
-Modified only via method enq to add new wait node.
-     */
     private transient volatile Node tail;

-    /**
-     * The synchronization state.
-     */
+    // 整个AQS的核心，使用volatile变量和CAS原子读写实现线程通信
     private volatile int state;

     /**
      * Atomically sets synchronization state to the given updated value if the current state value equals the
      * expected value.
-This operation has memory semantics of a volatile read and write.
+This operation has memory semantics of a volatile read and write. return true if successful.
-     * return true if successful. false return indicates that the actual value was not equal to the expected value.
+     * false return indicates that the actual value was not equal to the expected value.
      */
     protected final boolean compareAndSetState(int expect, int update) {
-        // See below for intrinsics setup to support this return unsafe.compareAndSwapInt(this, stateOffset, expect, update);
+        return unsafe.compareAndSwapInt(this, stateOffset, expect, update);
     }